 To the right of the Range property, there is a ... button.
 Click on this button and select “Fixed Range from: T...”, and click OK.

-Open up the Weather Text Product Display by selecting the Tools -> Text Data -> Weather Text Products (from server) menu item in the Main Display.
+Open the Weather Text Product Display by selecting the Tools -> Text Data -> Weather Text Products (from server) menu item in the Main Display.

 In the Products tab, open the Public Products -> Zone Forecasts.